tashif14/CodTech-FILE-INTEGRITY-CHECKER/README.md

-# CodTech-FILE-INTEGRITY-CHECKER

-File Integrity Checker – Documentation
+File Integrity Checker – Improved Brief Documentation
 1. Introduction

-The File Integrity Checker is a Python-based security tool designed to detect unauthorized modifications to files by calculating and comparing their cryptographic hash values over time.
-It helps ensure file integrity, identify tampering, and support security monitoring processes.
+The File Integrity Checker is a Python-based cybersecurity tool designed to ensure the integrity of critical files.
+It works by generating and monitoring SHA-256 hash values to detect any unauthorized modifications.
+This tool is widely applicable in security environments for identifying tampering, detecting malware activity, ensuring configuration integrity, and supporting compliance requirements.

-This tool is useful in cybersecurity for:

-Detecting unauthorized changes

-Monitoring configuration or log files

-Identifying malware activity

-Maintaining compliance and audit readiness

 2. Objective

-The objective of this task is to build a simple but effective file integrity monitoring tool using Python’s hashlib library.
+The objective of this project is to build a lightweight yet effective file integrity monitoring solution using Python’s hashlib library.
-The script calculates the SHA-256 hash of each monitored file and alerts the user if a file’s content has been altered, deleted, or replaced.
+The tool continuously checks selected files, compares their current hash values with previously stored values, and alerts the user whenever a change is detected.

 3. How the Tool Works

-The program performs the following steps:
+The File Integrity Checker follows a straightforward process:

-Step 1 — Initial Hash Generation
+Step 1: Initial Hash Creation

-The script computes SHA-256 hashes for each file listed in files_to_monitor.
+The script calculates an initial SHA-256 hash for every file listed in files_to_monitor.

-These hashes are stored in a JSON file named file_hashes.json.
+These hashes are stored in a JSON file (file_hashes.json) for future comparison.

-Step 2 — Continuous Monitoring
+Step 2: Continuous Monitoring

-The script repeatedly recalculates the hash values at a defined interval (default: every 5 seconds).
+At regular intervals (default: 5 seconds), the script recalculates each file’s hash.

-Each new hash is compared with the stored hash.
+The new hash value is compared with the stored value.

-Step 3 — Alerts
+Step 3: Alerts and Detection

-The tool generates different alerts:
+The tool provides clear alerts:

-Event	Alert
+Event	Alert Message
 File modified	[ALERT] File modified: filename
 File missing	[WARNING] File missing: filename
 No change	[OK] No change detected
-Step 4 — Hash Update
+Step 4: Updating Hash Values

-When a file change is detected, the hash value in file_hashes.json is updated automatically.
+If a file modification is detected, the tool automatically updates the new hash in file_hashes.json, ensuring accurate monitoring for subsequent checks.

-4. Features
+4. Key Features

-✔ Calculates SHA-256 hashes
+✔ SHA-256 hashing for strong integrity verification

-✔ Detects file modification
-✔ Detects missing / deleted files
+✔ Modification detection for monitored files

-✔ Stores and loads hash values in a JSON file
+✔ Missing file alerts

+✔ JSON-based hash storage

-✔ Easy to configure and extend
+✔ Customizable monitoring list and interval

-✔ Lightweight and suitable for security monitoring tasks
+✔ Lightweight and easy to deploy

 5. Files Included
-File Name	Description
+File	Description
-file_integrity_checker.py	Main Python monitoring script file_hashes.json	Stores the hash values of monitored files (auto-generated)
+file_integrity_checker.py	Main script responsible for hashing and monitoring file_hashes.json	Auto-generated hash storage file
 6. How to Use the Tool
-1. Modify the file list

-In the __main__ block, list the files you want to monitor:
+1. Configure File Monitoring

+Edit this section in the script:

 files_to_monitor = [
     "test1.txt",
     "test2.txt"
 ]

-2. Run the script
+2. Run the Script
 python file_integrity_checker.py

-3. Modify a file to test
+3. Trigger a Change

+Modify one of the files:

 echo "New content" >> test1.txt

-You will see:
+Expected Output:

 [ALERT] File modified: test1.txt
 Old hash: d7a9...